Bookrage001/osc/resources/docs/user-guide/widgets-generics.md

 ## Widgets generics

-Widget objects share a set of generic properties described below.
+A widget object is a javascript object.
+All widgets share a set of generic properties described below.
 Each widget type comes with an additional set of specific properties which are documented in these pages:

 - [Sliders](widgets-specifics/sliders.md)
 - [Buttons](widgets-specifics/buttons.md)